mfrellum/L3JA/portfolio/README.md

 To have a real impact systems like L3JA need to be an integrated and accepted part of society.

 In a hireing situation you need to present a portfolio generated from your L3JA related to the taskes you are expected to solve in your new job.
-Maybe it can flag other taskes in the organization you can solve, but are not part of the requierments, too.
+Maybe it can flag other taskes in the organization you can solve too.